Things To Do

 Opening hours of the Pagoda are daily from 9 am-7 pm.

-Best time to come here is in the late afternoon when the sky is clear.
+The best time to come here is in the late afternoon when the sky is clear.
 Maybe you get lucky and experience one of the best sunsets in Sorong.

 Walk to the Viewpoint - combined with Sapta Ratna Pagoda